 With employees spread out all over the country or even the globe, you’re able to operate in more time zones, meaning there really are more hours in the day.
 By hiring Californian employees, a New York company can operate from 8 a.m. to 8 p.m. without anyone working overtime.

 Allowing your employees to work from home can reduce absenteeism, tardiness and their associated costs.
-In fact, a majority of professionals say they would be more loyal to their employers if they had flexible work options.
+In fact, a majority of professionals say they would be more loyal to their employers if they had flexible work options that allow for a better work-life balance.
 If employees are happier, turnover rates will be lower and new-hire training costs will decrease.
 Not to mention that with a more motivated workforce, you wind up getting more work for less money.

 How to Enable Your WFH Team With Technology